nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

 *_composited_hw tests don't have this restriction: they force hardware overlays off so that they have to be composited.

+Additionally, there are lacros variations for the *_exotic_crop_hw and the *_exotic_crop_composited_hw tests.
+Currently, both lacros-chrome and ash-chrome can demote videos to non-overlay by using their corresponding --enable-hardware-overlays flag.
+Both paths handle video visible rectangles differently.
+Therefore, the composited test for lacros needs two variations: one where only lacros-chrome disables overlays (*_lacros_composited_hw_lacros) and one where only ash-chrome disables overlays (*_ash_composited_hw_lacros).

 To check for color correctness, we sample a few interesting pixels.
 A video frame should have the following structure: